-44. Great Coat.-As described in paragraph 15, but with letters "R.M.B." on shoulder straps.
+44. Great Coat.-As described in paragraph 15 but with letters "R.M.B." on shoulder straps.

-45. Except as directed in preceding paragraphs, Officers and Warrant Officers R.M.
-Marine wear the pattern Uniform as prescribed for Officers and Warrant Officers.
+45. Except as directed in preceding paragraphs Officers and Warrant Officers R.M.
+Band, will wear the pattern Uniform as prescribed for R.M.
+Officers and Warrant Officers.